Marshflair1988/Project-Exam-2-Holidaze/README.md

 ## Features

 ### All Users

 - View a list of venues
 - Search and filter venues by location, price, guests, amenities, and more
+- **Search by city and date from home page** - Search bar redirects to filtered venue list
 - View detailed venue pages with images, amenities, and descriptions
 - Register as Customer or Venue Manager (requires stud.noroff.no email)
 - View availability calendar with booked dates clearly marked
 - Date pickers that exclude unavailable dates

 ### Customers

 - Log in and log out
-- Create bookings with date selection
+- **Create bookings** - Full API integration for creating bookings
+- **View upcoming bookings** - Fetched from API with venue details
+- **Edit bookings** - Update check-in/check-out dates and number of guests
-- View upcoming bookings
+- **Cancel bookings** - Delete bookings via API
-- Update avatar/profile picture
+- **Update avatar/profile picture** - Saves to API via profile update endpoint
 - Browse and search venues

 ### Venue Managers

 - Log in and log out
 - Create, edit, and delete venues
-- View upcoming bookings for their venues
+- **View upcoming bookings for their venues** - Fetched from API for all owned venues
-- Update avatar/profile picture
+- **Update avatar/profile picture** - Saves to API via profile update endpoint
 - Manage venue availability

 ## Technologies